-- Office Space Square Footage x \$ per sq. ft. x days used = \$ - 2.
-Vehicles Miles driven x mileage rate = \$ - 3.
-Telephone Total Charges allocated to project = - Supplies Description of supplies Value = \$ Volunteers and Salaried Employees Contributing Time - 5.
+- Description of supplies Value = \$ - 5.
 Volunteers and Salaried Employees Contributing Time Names/Positions Hours worked Hourly value \$ = \$ (The value of volunteer services should be determined by the market value of the service provided; employee services should be valued at the employee rate of pay.

-Date of Contributi on Description of Contributed Item(s) or Service Real or Approximate Value of Contribution How Was Value Determined? (i.e. Actual, appraisal, fair market value) Who Made This Value Determination ?
+In Kind Contribution Form (add lines as necessary) Date of Description of Real or How Was Value Who Made This Contribution Contributed Approximate Determined?
+Value Item(s) or Service Value of (i.e. Actual, Determination?
+Contribution appraisal, fair market value)